Planting a container salad garden is a quick and easy addition to your porch or patio that also provides delicious lettuces and greens!

 Salad, the types and varieties are endless.
 With a large selection of lettuces and greens, paired with an innumerable amount of toppings, every person can have their own preferences for what makes a great salad.
 My hubs loves a crunchy romaine topped with bacon, cheese, and sunflower seeds.
 I, on the other hand, love the peppery bite of arugula with chunks of feta, thin-sliced red onion, and fresh tomatoes.
 (Or strawberry salad, delicious!)

-Container Salad Garden
+Planting a Container Salad Garden

 - Medium to Large Container (I used this fabulous metal tub) If you use a tub or bucket, be sure to drill holes in the bottom for drainage.